Another Day in Powadise

 Most people will begin piecing together a two-hour super loop by taking Sundown Lift and skiing to the Lightning Ridge pickup.
 Then, they’ll take the cat to the drop-off and ski down the ridge.
 Most of these runs funnel to Paradise Lift.
 Then, it gets option-filled, where a skier will negotiate the mountain and, potentially a bus ride, all the while stopping for lunch and making their way back to Lightning Ridge.
 Two super loops over variable terrain are often enough before calling it in for the day.

-Cat skiing can seem steep, deep and scary to some who fear it’s only for pro-level skiers.
+Snowcat skiing Utah can seem steep, deep and scary to some who fear it’s only for pro-level skiers.
 But Powder Mountain offers mixed terrain from its three single-ride cats, from intermediate-level glades to black diamond tree skiing to expert-level chutes.
-It’s an accessible adventure for almost everyone.
+It’s an accessible adventure that gives almost everyone an opportunity to ski Powder Mountain.

 A few patrons ask for tips on where to drop in, and Irons happily obliges.
 They’re appreciative of the advice and quickly buckle into their bindings before heading down the mountain.
 “Even though I drive the same route every day, it’s always different and it’s always a joy to be up here,” Irons says.